 It wasn’t until the 1950s that Ro-Ro transport became a practical way to transport oversize wheeled vehicles commercially.
 During the 1970s, the dramatic increase in production, import and export of autos required more efficient routes of delivery to overseas markets.
 RoRo became a popular option that began to open up to consumers as well as businesses.

 Roll-on/roll-off service proved to be a very helpful for maritime cargo transport as it provided a much more efficient way to load and unload vehicles.
-Containerized shipping developed alongside the growth of ro-ro transport, further streamlining the process of shipping goods internationally.
+Containerized shipping developed alongside the growth of ro-ro transport, further streamlining the process of relocating goods internationally.

 U.S. Cities with RoRo Ports